 The dynamic schedules are a way to manage both when to water and for how long based on a number of factors.
 Many 'smart' controllers do this by using weather information, but Skydrop claims to take this further with hourly weather checks from 'hyperlocal' sources.
 The system also allows for incorporating solar radiation, wind, slope and soil condition when calculating transpiration rate and determine the watering time (or if watering is not required).

 The Arc is controlled via smartphone app, and supports integration with Echo, Google Home, Nest, Ecobee and some other lesser known systems.
 The Echo Show is fully supported, which provides a mechanism to see what the system is doing in place of it's own display.

-Skydrop is selling the Arc controller for $150 direct or on Amazon, and it's available through numerous irrigation dealers.
+Skydrop is selling the Arc controller direct or on Amazon, and it's available through numerous irrigation dealers.

 Rachio's newest model, the Rachio 3, offers significant improvements to the set up experience over their previous model, and incorporates it's own rain, soil, and flow sensors to assist with water scheduling.
 The marketing claims setup can be done in 30 minutes, although user reports suggest it may be closer to 45.
 That's including install, configuration and testing though.
 The 3 comes in two models, and 8 zone or 16 zone variant with an optional outdoor enclosure, but requires a 120V power supply, so international users may be out of luck.

 Like all 'smart' irrigation systems, Rachio also offers smart weather sensing using their Weather Intelligence Plus service.
 This services aggregates data from satellite, radar and over 250,000 ground stations to provide what Rachio claims is the world's most accurate weather monitoring.